gkishard-workingboy/os_org_work/lab3/readme.txt

 before line deliminater.
 After reading a complete line, it inserts the <int, char *> pair into a min heap.
 When it reads EOF, the library function will return -1 and it stops reading.

-Then it repeatedly extracts the minimum <int, char *> pair from the min heap and prints it to the socket file stream then free the <int, char *> pair until it the heap is empty and no more pair could be extracted.
+Then it repeatedly extracts the minimum <int, char *> pair from the min heap and write it to the socket file stream then free the <int, char *> pair until it the heap is empty and no more pair could be extracted.
 The program has now been successfully executed and returns 0 to indicate success.
+We deal with short write by checking the return value from write and write repeatedly until all content of a line is written.

 ## Build Instructions
 Run `make` to build `server` and `client`.